cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 → deletion_rules[]

 **> procedure specific properties <**
-For other procedures, then the defined above there might be other properties necessary.
+For other procedures there might be other properties necessary.

 #### deletion_rules[]